B1nus/wezy/README.md

   ...
   _ => Default case.
 ```
+You're going to be switching on errors a lot in cb so this syntax sugar will be useful.
+> [!NOTE]
-The reason for this syntax sugar is that you're going to be switching on errors a lot in cb.
-The compiler checks that you have covered all possibilites in your switch statement.
+> The compiler checks that you have covered all possibilites in your switch statement.
 ## Declaring an error
 You declare an error as en `enum`:
 ```